ashley0143/ashley0143/README.md

 # 👋 Yello there Qt!
 Here are some cool stuff to know about me
 - i fucking love air conditioning
-- i like open source alot
+- i like free software alot
 - AMOGUS

 #### This is my Discord